NishchayAnand/software-engineering/System Design/Case Studies/TinyURL/Notes.md

 2. **Low latency:** The system should fetch the long URL and redirect users instantly.

-3. **Scalability:** A read heavy system capable of handling handling a traffic volume of 10 Million URL generation requests and 1 Billion redirection requests per day (assuming read / write ratio is 100:1).
+3. **Scalability:** A read heavy system capable of handling a traffic volume of 10 Million URL generation requests and 1 Billion redirection requests per day (assuming read / write ratio is 100:1).

 4. **Security and Abuse Prevention:** Shortened URLs shouldn't be guessable / predictable.